ascension-association/hyprspace/README.md

 This package contains the static build of https://github.com/alecbcs/hyprspace

 This is an alternative to [tailscale in gokrazy](https://gokrazy.org/packages/tailscale/).
-It's slower and has less features but is simpler and decentralized.
+It's a little slower and has less features but is simpler, decentralized, and **works behind firewalls**.

 ### Usage